Rigel: Distance

 Rigel's distance from the Sun is somewhat uncertain, different estimates being obtained by different methods.
+Old estimates placed it 166 parsecs (or 541 light years) away from the Sun.
 The 2007 Hipparcos new reduction of Rigel's parallax is 3.78±0.34 mas, giving a distance of 863 ly with a margin of error of about 9%.
 Rigel B, usually considered to be physically associated with Rigel and at the same distance, has a Gaia Data Release 3 parallax of 3.2352±0.0553 mas, suggesting a distance around 310 pc.
 However, the measurements for this object may be unreliable.

 Indirect distance estimation methods have also been employed.
 For example, Rigel is believed to be in a region of nebulosity, its radiation illuminating several nearby clouds.
 Most notable of these is the 5°-long IC 2118 (Witch Head Nebula), located at an angular separation of 2.5° from the star, or a projected distance of 12 pc away.
 From measures of other nebula-embedded stars, IC 2118's distance is estimated to be 291 ± 2 pc.

 Rigel is an outlying member of the Orion OB1 association, which is located at a distance of up to 500 pc from Earth.
 It is a member of the loosely defined Taurus-Orion R1 Association, somewhat closer at 360 pc.
 Rigel is thought to be considerably closer than most of the members of Orion OB1 and the Orion Nebula.
 Betelgeuse and Saiph lie at a similar distance to Rigel, although Betelgeuse is a runaway star with a complex history and might have originally formed in the main body of the association.